-Priscilla Presley co-founded Elvis Presley Enterprises, so that her daughter’s inheritance after Elvis’s death would not be lost.
+Priscilla Presley co-founded Elvis Presley Enterprises so that her daughter’s inheritance after Elvis’s death would not be lost.
 She did this by turning Graceland into a tourist attraction.
-Originally the trust for her daughter was down to $1 million, but with Presley taking over; it reached more than $100 million.
+At the time Priscilla took over, the trust for her daughter had dwindled to $1 million; under her management it grew to more than $100 million.

-Howard Keel (Clayton Farlow) was originally only supposed to do two cameos on the series; however, he was a great hit with the fans, so they made him a regular instead.
+Howard Keel (Clayton Farlow) was originally only supposed to do two cameos on the series, but was such a hit with fans that he was given a regular part.

 Jim Davis was diagnosed with multiple myeloma in the fourth season of Dallas.
 He continued working on the series for as long as he was able.
-Many of the scenes that he shot toward the end show him seated, he also wore a hair piece to cover the fact that chemotherapy had made him lose his hair.
+Many of the scenes that he shot toward the end show him seated and he also wore a hair piece to conceal the hair loss that had resulted from chemotherapy.
 Sadly, he died a short time later in 1981.

-Susan Howard who was born in Texas, now lives outside of Austin, Texas, and was appointed by then-Governor, George W. Bush, to be a commissioner for the Texas Parks and Wildlife Department.
+Susan Howard was born in Texas, now lives outside Austin, Texas, and was appointed by then-Governor, George W. Bush, to be a commissioner for the Texas Parks and Wildlife Department.

 Sadly, Patrick Duffy’s parents were murdered in 1986, when two teenagers robbed their bar in Montana.

-The character of Sue Ellen, wasn’t really supposed to be more than a bit part originally.
-But Linda Gray and Larry Hagman improvised on their scenes together, and after the producers saw them in the dailies, they created one for her.
+The character of Sue Ellen was originally intended as a bit part, but after Linda Gray and Larry Hagman improvised their scenes together and producers saw coverage of them in the daily press, they made it a bigger role.

 Howard Keel was President of the Screen Actors Guild from 1958-1959.

-Sheree J. Wilson actually left Dallas because she was pregnant.
-But her final performance of being shot while on her honeymoon with the character, Bobby Ewing, earned her a Soap Opera Digest Award.
+Sheree J. Wilson left Dallas because she was pregnant but her final performance – being shot whilst on honeymoon with Bobby Ewing – earned her a Soap Opera Digest Award.

 Victoria Principal posed nude for Playboy in 1973.